BartMassey/stm32-touch-sense/README.md

 * Hook up an STM32F303VC Discovery Board to your Linux Box.

 * Connect a 47pF sampling capacitor between pins PD14 and ground on the Disco Board.
-Connect a touchwire to PD13.
+Connect a touchwire to PD13 via 1Kohm static protection resistor.

 * Start `openocd` at the project root from a separate terminal.